coryzibell/carrier98/docs/fiche.md

 }
 ```

-The `tags:str⟦⟧` schema declares an array of strings.
+The `tagsˢ⟦⟧` schema declares an array of strings.
 Values are joined with `◈`.
 This is more compact than indexed paths for primitive arrays.

 ### Arrays of Objects (Indexed Paths)